 Evaluation and Measurement Research Associate

-The evaluation and measurement research associate will support our evaluation, measurement, and research activities within American Indian and Alaska Native communities (AIAN) by planning, implementing and coordinating evaluation activities.
-The associate will work closely with the Senior Project Director in fulfilling the work of the organization by supporting project activities for the International Association for Indigenous Aging’s (IA2‘s) Alzheimer’s Disease Program Initiative, Centers for Disease Control and Prevention (CDC)-funded Healthy Brain Initiative and other IA2 projects.
+The evaluation and measurement research associate will support our evaluation, measurement, and research activities within American Indian and Alaska Native communities (AIAN) by planning, implementing, and coordinating evaluation and research activities.
+The associate will work closely with the Senior Project Director in fulfilling the work of the organization by supporting project activities principally for the International Association for Indigenous Aging’s (IA2‘s) Alzheimer’s Disease Program Initiative, and also Centers for Disease Control and Prevention (CDC)-funded Healthy Brain Initiative and other IA2 projects.

-The ideal candidate should be tech-savvy, organized, outgoing, efficiently and independently able to multi-task across multiple professional communications platforms and enjoy working in a small mission-driven work environment.
+The ideal candidate should be tech-savvy, organized, detail-oriented, outgoing, engaging, efficient and independently able to multi-task across multiple professional communications platforms and enjoy working in a small mission-driven work environment.

 Preference in hiring is given to qualified Native Americans in accordance with the Indian Preference Act (Title 25, US Code, Section 472 and 473).
 Applicants claiming Indian Preference must submit verification of Indian heritage certified by tribe of affiliation or other acceptable documentation of Indian heritage.

 This is currently a 100% virtual position.
 Candidates who live outside of the Washington DC Metro area are welcome.

 A home office infrastructure that includes high-speed internet access and professional desk/office space and discrete work area must be in place before the employment start date.

 Click above to read the full position description including requirements prior to applying.